 Stevia vs. Sugar: A Sweetener Stand-Off

-“Stevia has become a star among non-calorie sweeteners because it comes from a plant, so it’s considered natural.
+“Stevia has become a star among calorie-free alternative sweeteners because it comes from a plant, so it’s considered natural.
 And people are much more comfortable with that since there’s so much controversy with artificial non-caloric sweeteners,” explains Andrea N. Giancoli, MPH, RD and Openfit’s nutrition manager.

 However, people have been consuming stevia for centuries, whereas most artificial sweeteners were completely engineered in our lifetimes, so as long as you pick a cleaner version, stevia has a far better track record.